karmab/kcli/doc/index.rst

 -  cluster Defaults to Default
 -  datacenter Defaults to Default
 -  filtervms Defaults to True.
 Only list vms created by kcli.
-Useful for environments when you are superadmin and have a ton of vms
+Useful for environments when you are superadmin and have a ton of vms!!!
 -  filteruser Defaults to False.
 Only list vms created by own user
 -  filtertag Defaults to None.
 Only list vms created by kcli with the corresponding filter=filtertag in their description.
 Useful for